matthewincardona/Open-Work-Definition/index.md

                 To treat each type of Open Work as its own silo hinders the ability for these works to be used interchangeably among each other.
                 <br><br>
-                We use the term Open Work to talk about a larger theory of practice in which Works of all types are developed, distributed, and collaborated upon.
+                We use the term Open Work to talk about a larger theory of practice in which works of all types are developed, distributed, and collaborated upon.
             </p>
         </div>